rarible/protocol/docs/ethereum/smart-contracts/exchangev2-matching-orders.md

 Fill orders that differ only in the exchange rate are stored in one mapping slot.

-In addition, full Filled orders can be expanded: users can sign new orders using the same salt.
+In addition, full filled orders can be expanded: users can sign new orders using the same salt.
 For example, they can increase make.value and take.value.

 **Priority of the order rate** — if the exchange rates differ, but orders can be filled (for example, the left order is 10X -> 100Y, and the right one is 100Y -> 5X), then the part on the left determines the exchange rate.